Shubh3224/Snake-Game/README.md

-The snake is represented with a 0(zero) symbol.
-The fruit is represented with an *(asterisk) symbol.
-For movements (W, A, S, D keys).
-When the snake eats a fruit the score will increase by 10 points.
-The fruit will generate automatically within the boundaries.
-Whenever the snake will touch the boundary the game is over.
+The various coordinates in the screen have the food for the snake to eat, and when the snake eats food, it gains length by one element.
+The player gets their score increased according to the food that the snake consumes.

+Three lives are given for the player, and when it is over the game will be terminated automatically